928

 Space lego model 6980 - grand, but not quite the same.

 Not much happened for nearly 40 years (has it really been that long?!), until my son Angus appeared on the scene and reached the age of lego acquisition.
-(And boy has he acquired it; I reckon he has perhaps three times as much lego as I ever did, and he plays with it about a tenth as much.)
+(And boy has he acquired it; I reckon he has perhaps three times as much lego as I ever did, and he plays with it about a not at all.)
 I frequently recalled set 928 wistfully as “the one that got away”.
-Well, my highly practical wife Sally wasn’t having any of that, and set about combing trading sites in the hope of acquiring the set.
+Well, my highly practical wife Sally, aware of my childhood fondness by my banging on about it, set about combing trading sites in the hope of acquiring the set.

-I have to say that in adulthood I hadn’t considered getting my hands on the set because I was an adult, and it wouldn’t be the same as having the lego set in 1983.
-As far as that goes, that’s absolutely true, but Sally saw getting the set less as an exercise in whimsical indulgence, than an opportunity for Angus and his dad to build something together.
+I have to say that in adulthood I hadn’t considered getting my hands on 928 because I was an adult and it was too late; to get it now wouldn’t be the same as having had the set in 1983.
+But Sally saw getting the set less as an exercise in whimsical indulgence, than as an opportunity for Angus and his dad to build something together.
 Well, put like that, sure, why not?

-Eventually a set of assorted space lego bricks came up, and spying components from 928, we took a chance and bought it.
+Eventually a set of assorted space lego bricks came up, and spying components from 928 in the listing picture, we took a chance the whole set was in there, and bought it.
 Our instincts were correct and from the pieces we were able to assemble a largely complete 928 set, shown below.

 Space lego model 928